Mar 172025

 By 1766, an Edm Head was in the village of Killusty in the parish of Kiltinan, Fethard.
 He is probably a descendant of the family in Rathdrangin in 1666.

-Killusty is in the Fethard parish and is to the South East of Fethard as shown below:
+Killusty is in the Fethard parish and is to the South East of Fethard as shown in the parish map above and the map below:

 This family posts section focuses on the families in the parishes of Fethard and Killusty.
 It includes Boolagh and Cappadrummin.
-The map above includes places that are discussed in the Drangan page.
+These two parishes are underlined in blue in the first map.
+The map at the top of the page includes places highlighted in yellow that are discussed in the Drangan page.

 In the Tithe records of the 1828 there was: